You can treat a stye with home remedies and over-the-counter (OTC) medications. If these don’t help resolve it, you should see a doctor.

 You can do this three to four times each day.

 Green advises avoiding harsh, synthetic chemicals when cleaning the eye area.
-Instead, she says, ingredients should be hypoallergenic and non-irritating.
+Instead, ingredients should be hypoallergenic and nonirritating, she said.

 “The skin around the eyes is much thinner than the rest of your face.
-Therefore, you need to be careful with products you apply to your eye area,” Green says.
+Therefore, you need to be careful with products you apply to your eye area,” Green said.

 Another option is to use a saline solution.
 It can help promote drainage and break down bacterial membranes.